 Long story short, Milorad lost by mere 0.01 seconds.
-All we know of him is that he is listed as “Serbian former professional swimmer” on Wikipedia.
+All we know of him is that he is listed on Wikipedia as a “Serbian former professional swimmer” on Wikipedia.
 In contrast, the latest “Under Armour” ad video dated last year starring Phelps has more than 12.5 million views on YouTube.

 How is it all relevant to e-commerce and being ahead of the competition?
 It’s directly related.

 The authors of the above-mentioned “The Winner-Take-All Society” book have noticed that small differences in performance give rise to enormous differences in reward.
 This is true across many industries, not limited to, law, science, sports, finance, publishing, and e-commerce.